pinobatch/hello-world/Xubuntu_setup.md

 So install [Stylus] (or a [previous version of Stylus] in ESR) and [HTTPS Everywhere] before you restart.

-Some sites are deliberately incompatible with Firefox tracking protection because their operators fail to figure out how to serve [ads that don't track] users across websites.
+Some websites are deliberately incompatible with Firefox tracking protection because their operators fail to figure out how to serve [ads that don't track] users across websites.
+(I admit this is a hard problem because).
+A [JavaScript switcher] extension works for some but not all sites.
 So I just ignore articles on those sites and block them at the DNS level to keep from visiting them by mistake.
 Others are social networks that build a [shadow profile] (a dossier about non-members' viewing habits), but which are left out of Disconnect's list for the benefit of members.

     gksudo mousepad /etc/hosts